byStrange/strange-js/README.md

 ```
 Yes the output would be as you think :)

-`!
-NOTE:`  if your execution that given in attributes rises error then it understands you only entered string as we saw [first](https://gihub.com/byStrange/strange-js#styling-with-attributes)
+`NOTE !:`  if your execution that given in attributes rises error then it understands you only entered string as we saw [first](https://gihub.com/byStrange/strange-js#styling-with-attributes)

 ## Media with attributes